-The City will adhere to these timeframes which begin when an application is deemed complete and a notice of receipt is served on the applicant.
+The City will make best efforts to adhere to these timeframes which begin when an application is deemed complete and a notice of receipt is served on the applicant.
+The timelines may be extended through mutual agreement between the City and the applicant.